djzm1956/djzm1956/README.md

 ### Hi there 👋

-:woman_student: I'm a senior Computer Science student at Central Connecticut State University (Graduating December 2023)
+:woman_student: My name is Dejah Murray (Dejah is pronounced like Day-Juh or Deja Vu) and I'm a senior Computer Science student at Central Connecticut State University (Graduating December 2023)

 :computer: I'm actively looking for new grad Software Engineering opportunities